Professor Robert Macfarlane

 Research

 Much of Robert's work is concerned with the environmental humanities.
 His research also covers a range of interests: from geology and the Anthropocene, to phenomenology and virtualisation.
-Recent non-fiction books have concerned psychogeography; ideas of nature and wildness; travel-, nature- and place-writing; creaturely life; walking; originality and intertextuality; ethics and literature; cities; public/private space; dwelling; subterranea; ruins; land-ownership; apocalypse cultures.
+Recent non–fiction books have concerned ideas of nature and wildness; travel–, nature– and place–writing; creaturely life; walking; originality and intertextuality; ethics and literature; cities; public/private space; dwelling; subterranea; ruins; land–ownership; and apocalypse cultures.
 His current book project, forthcoming in early 2025, is entitled Is a River Alive? and concerns the lives and deaths of rivers and the global Rights of Nature movement.